null

 Includes enough materials for 30 students.

-Teacher Note: The purpose of this activity is to investigate cotton, the process of hand ginning cotton, and the impacts of the cotton gin.
-Adjusting this investigation into a role-play or simulation of a slave activity is absolutely discouraged.
-In addition, no student should be required to participate in hand ginning cotton.
+The purpose of this activity is to investigate cotton, the process of hand ginning, and the impacts of the cotton gin.
+Adjusting this investigation into a role-play or simulation of enslaved labor is absolutely discouraged.
+No student should be required to hand gin cotton.
 We recommend consulting your administrator and/or communicating with parents prior to presenting this lesson.
-You may want to consider ginning as a teacher demonstration if you anticipate tension or uncomfortable feelings.
-For more information concerning teaching about the history of African Enslavement, refer to research conducted by the Southern Poverty Law Center Teaching Hard History: American Slavery.
+Ginning may also be conducted as a teacher demonstration if needed.
+For resources on teaching about African enslavement, see the Southern Poverty Law Center’s Teaching Hard History: American Slavery.

 • 5